Regional Arts Development Fund

 For enquiries or Word versions of the Application Form or Outcome Report, contact Council's RADF Liaison Officer at mail@charterstowers.qld.gov.au.

-Charters Towers Regional Council RADF Program approved five (5) applications for funding in the 2022-2023 year, details of which can be viewed here.
+Charters Towers Regional Council RADF Program approved four (4) applications for funding in the 2023-2024 year, details of which can be viewed here.
 Funded projects from previous years can be found here.
 These projects may inspire future applications for community projects.

 If you have an idea for a project or would like support in completing a RADF application, contact Council’s RADF Liaison Officer, Kathy Thorley, on 07 4761 5300 or mail@charterstowers.qld.gov.au for assistance.